Norman Stronge: Death

 Sir Norman Stronge (aged 86) and his son, James (aged 48), were killed while watching television in the library of their home, Tynan Abbey, on the evening of 21 January 1981, by members of the Provisional Irish Republican Army (IRA), armed with machine guns, who used grenades to break down the locked heavy doors to the home.

 The Stronge family home was then burnt to the ground as a result of two bomb explosions.
 On seeing the explosions at the house (and a flare Stronge lit in an attempt to alert the authorities), the Royal Ulster Constabulary and British Army troops arrived at the scene and established a road-block at the gate lodge.
 They encountered at least eight fleeing gunmen in two cars.
 An RUC officer said afterwards that they at first mistook the IRA men, wearing black berets and "combat gear", for members of the British Army's Special Air Service (SAS).
 There followed a gunfight lasting twenty minutes in which at least two hundred shots were fired.
 There were no casualties among the security forces but the gunmen escaped.
 The bodies of the father and son were later discovered in the library of their blazing home, each had gunshot wounds in the head.

-It is not known who died first, Norman or James.
-Under the legal fiction known as the doctrine of survival, James is still listed as succeeding to the baronetcy.
 Stronge was buried in Tynan Parish church in a joint service with his son.
 The sword and cap of the Lord Lieutenant of Tyrone (Major John Hamilton-Stubber) were placed on his coffin in lieu of his own, which had been destroyed with his other possessions in the fire.